-The Criminal Finances Act 2017 (CFA) came into force on 30 September.
-Under this act every employer in the country has an obligation to actively discourage their employees assisting customers evade tax.
+The Criminal Finances Act 2017 (CFA) came into force on 30 September 2017.
+The law applies to all companies and partnerships but not sole traders.
+On the introduction of this act every employer in the country has an obligation to actively discourage their employees assisting customers evade tax.
 This affects all businesses (not sole traders) that have at least one employee.
-The penalty for non-compliance?
-12 months in prison or an unlimited fine.
+The penalty for non-compliance is 12 months in prison or an unlimited fine.

 The Criminal Finances Act introduces the new crime of “Failing to Prevent the facilitation of Tax Evasion”.
 Businesses need to be aware what this means for them and their senior management.

 1 – Firstly, there must be a criminal offence committed by a customer of your business.
 If there is no offence by your customer then the business’ senior management cannot be penalised.
 Whether a conviction against the customer is secured or not is irrelevant as the taxpayer may make a full disclosure or HMRC may decide not to prosecute.
 The offence was still committed even if the individual is not prosecuted.